Explore Courses

 GMAT Exam Dates and Frequency of the Test

-GMAT exams are offered every day of the year, both online and at test centers, allowing you to pick dates that suit your GMAT preparation.
+GMAT exam dates are offered every day of the year, both online and at test centers, allowing you to pick dates that suit your GMAT preparation.
 Candidates who schedule their exam at least two months in advance score on average 10 points higher.
 Early scheduling also ensures you have time to retake the test if needed before application deadlines.

 Below are the upcoming GMAT exam dates and frequency of the test: